 According to My Life Outside the Ring, though, he discovered this industry secret before he ever started training, catching Bob Orton calling spots to his opponent at a show.
 This was the moment that made Terry Bollea want to become a wrestler because, he writes, he hated violence and never would have become a wrestler if the fighting were for real.

 This epiphany wouldn’t have been possible had Orton been speaking carny; in a short chapter of his first book, Hogan explains that wrestlers speak in secret carny language to communicate industry secrets and other sensitive information.

 As you can see, it’s quite indecipherable.
-It’s fortunate, then, that Orton wasn’t been speaking carny that one night in Tampa as Hogan watched from ringside…
+It’s fortunate, then, that Orton wasn’t speaking carny that one night in Tampa as Hogan watched from ringside…

 …just as it’s unfortunate that Hogan wasn’t speaking carny that one night in Tampa as Bubba the Love Sponge recorded on a hidden camera.